 A diagnosis of LUTO is usually made by ultrasound in the mid-second trimester.
 Families referred to the Center for Fetal Diagnosis and Treatment (CFDT) undergo a comprehensive one-day evaluation that may include the following studies:

-The evaluation will determine whether or not a fetus may benefit from prenatal intervention.
+A thorough prenatal evaluation will determine whether or not your baby may benefit from fetal intervention.
 The presence of cysts in the fetal kidneys on initial ultrasound evaluation is an indicator of irreversible kidney damage.
 In these cases, fetal intervention will not improve the outcome and is thus not performed.
 An enlarged fetal bladder with normal amniotic fluid volume indicates an incomplete obstruction.
 These cases are typically followed by ultrasound until amniotic fluid levels decrease.

-Upon completion of the evaluation, our multidisciplinary team meets with each family to review test results, discuss the diagnosis, explain treatment options and potential outcomes, and answer questions.
+Upon completion of the evaluation, our multidisciplinary team meets with your family to review test results, discuss the diagnosis, explain treatment options and potential outcomes, and answer questions.

-Families meet with a pediatric urologist to obtain additional information about postnatal evaluation and receive written educational information about LUTO.
-Consultation with a neonatologist who will care for the child after birth and a tour of CHOP’s Garbose Family Special Delivery Unit and Newborn/Infant Intensive Care Unit can be arranged.
+You will also meet with a pediatric urologist to obtain additional information about postnatal evaluation and treatment.
+Consultation with a neonatologist who will care for your child after birth and a tour of CHOP’s Newborn/Infant Intensive Care Unit (N/IICU) can be arranged on the same day.

 To learn more about the diagnosis and treatment of LUTO, watch our educational video below.